peteraba/binary4humans/README.md

 In purpose it is very similar to the standard [base32](https://golang.org/pkg/encoding/base32/) library, in some details it is inspired by [Crockford's Base32 Encoding](https://www.crockford.com/wrmg/base32.html) definition.

-**WARNING!** Using `encoding/base32` library is currently about twice as fast both encoding and decoding.
+**WARNING!** Using `encoding/base32` is currently 2 to 5 times as fast both encoding and decoding.
 Keep that in mind when making decisions!
 (See benchmarks below)

 Definition details